dxos/dxos/docs/design/halo-spec.md

    - Agents have a public decentralized identifier that can be shared with others.
    - Identities can be used to establish connections between Devices belongong to Agents on the MESH network.

+> NOTE: We can make recovery more flexible: users can generate (and revoke) multiple paper keys which can be used to recover access to the identity.
+> TODO: Does agent ID resolve to all profiles, or does each profile have a separate ID?
+Are profiles correlatable to a single agent?

 2. ***Profiles***
    - Agents can manage a globally accessible public document that contains metadata they wish to share (e.g., display name).
    - Profiles can be discovered across the network by the agent's public identifier.